 All student subgroups will meet the 2011 annual milestones established to satisfy the No Child Left Behind goals, which by 2013-2014 require 100% of students to score proficient or advanced (see tables).
-The district as a whole will achieve the targets specified below in blue for each grade/subject indicated.
+The district as a whole will achieve the Annual Measurable Objective (AMO) targets specified below in blue for each grade/subject indicated.
+The percentages below are the AMO targets for each subgroup of students, as defined by MSDE.
+Due to the normal distribution of student assessment scores across subgroups, the target for the district as a whole is an estimate of the percentages needed in order to meet the subgroup targets.